seekinginfiniteloop/PlainLicenses/docs/licenses/copyleft/mpl-2.0/index.md

     **This license is a plain language translation of the Mozilla Public License 2.0.
 You should consider the Plain MPL to have the same terms as the Mozilla Public License 2.0.** You can also distribute the work under the terms of the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) or any later version published by the [Mozilla Foundation](https://foundation.mozilla.org/).(1) Plain License does not claim that the Mozilla Foundation or anyone else endorses this license or agrees to its compatibility with the Mozilla Public License 2.0.
     { .annotate }

-    4. **Don't relicense an existing work to Plain MPL if the existing work is already licensed under the Mozilla Public License 2.0**, unless the [Mozilla Foundation](https://foundation.mozilla.org/) clarifies that the Plain MPL is compatible with the Mozilla Public License 2.0.
+    1. **Don't relicense an existing work to the Plain MPL if the existing work is already licensed under the Mozilla Public License 2.0**.
+If the [Mozilla Foundation](https://foundation.mozilla.org/) ever clarifies that the Plain MPL is compatible with the Mozilla Public License 2.0, then you may treat the two licenses as compatible.

     ## You Must Clearly Describe Any Limitations on Your Compliance with this License

     If you can't comply with any of this license's terms because of laws or regulations, you must:

-    5. **Comply with the terms to the extent possible**
+    - **Comply with the terms as much as your laws allow**
-    6. **Describe the limitations and the affected part of the work in a text file or similar notice included with all distributions of the work**

-    You must describe your limitations in plain language, and you must use enough detail to describe your limitations for an average person to understand them.
+    - **Describe your legal limits, what parts of the work they affect, and how your limits change these terms.** You must describe your limits in plain language, and you must provide enough detail about your limits for an average person to clearly understand them.You must provide these details in a text file, or similar notice, that you provide with all copies of the work.

     ## If You Take Legal Action, You Must Take It Where the Defendant Is Based